 Animal-assisted activities to promote healing has become increasingly popular in recent years.
 It can help treat a number of different mental health conditions, and some people have begun to use it to aid in the recovery process for substance use disorders as well.
 As a result, we are proud to provide an animal-assisted therapy program at Vertava Health.

 Regular interaction with animals may provide numerous benefits for some people.
 These benefits include lowered blood pressure, reduced cholesterol, reduced stress, and increased physical activity.
 Spending time with animals may also positively affect a person’s mental health.

-Animal-assisted activities are not used as a standalone treatment for addiction.
+Animal-assisted activities are not a standalone treatment for addiction.
 Instead, they are used in combination with other forms of treatment and may maximize the overall results of treatment and increase a person’s motivation to stay in treatment.